pyconau/2021-website/data/Page/backstage.md

 ## Tech Checks

 All presenters (pre-recorded and live) require a Tech Check with our AV crew in August.
-Exceptions are if you've presented at a Pyconline before (but we'd still encourage it!) or you're submitting a pre-record very early.
+Exceptions are if you've presented at a PyConline before (but we'd still encourage it!) or you're submitting a pre-record very early.

 Tech checks give our AV an opportunity to check our systems work with your setup, and we'll provide feedback about your webcam, audio, lighting, etc.